axiom-data-science/portal-docs/overview.rst

 	|catalog_initial_view|

 	Within the catalog, you will find a listing of all the data layers accessible through the |title|.
-By default, the data layers are shown in alphabetical order.
 The data catalog is built around a familiar search interface, with several important elements arranged around the screen:

 	* Filter by result type icons in the upper left (Data Layers, Projects, and Sensor Stations).
 	* Advanced search options below that (Spatial filter, Filter time, Access method).